Version: 2.1 | Last Updated: June 24, 2026

 We may require additional details on the transaction and our review of your disputed Charge will be conditioned on you providing all of the information we may require.
 The Card is subject to Card Network rules regarding chargebacks, which have additional established procedures that may require you to provide further details or documentation.

 Charges relating to disputed Charges and Chargebacks that are pending resolution may still be due and owing.
-Chargebacks resolved in your favor will be credited to your Account on either the current or a future Periodic Statement.
-We may impose Fees, reduce your spending limits, or suspend access to your Account if you fail to pay Charges relating to Chargebacks that are pending resolution.
+Chargebacks resolved in your favor will be credited to your Card Balance on either the current or a future Periodic Statement.
+We may impose Fees, reduce your spending limits, or suspend access to your Card if you fail to pay Charges relating to Chargebacks that are pending resolution.

 Except as otherwise provided in this Agreement and applicable law, we are not responsible for any claim you might have regarding the purchases of goods or services made with your Card from any merchant or vendor.